NicholasFrederick/March-Madness-Prediction/README.md

 Predicting wins varied heavily, though the most consistent and accurate was equation 2 regarding basic variables being 68-70% accurate over 10 years. <br>
 Equation 1 ranged from 55-77%, being very inconsistent. <br>
 Equation 3 was not as bad, but less accurate with 50% to 62%. <br>
-Equation 4 had more wins than games played regularly, sometimes 10+ more, and was about 50% to 65% accurate.
-Also did not have enough wins for the great teams. <br>
+Equation 4 had more wins than games played regularly, sometimes 10+ more, and was about 50% to 65% accurate. <br>
 Equation 5 had the opposite problem, having less wins than games played and sometimes going into the negatives, ranging from 64% to 70% accurate.
 This makes it the second most accurate and consistent of the equations. <br>

 Brackets(both predicted and actual results) will be provided.